Convolvulus arvensis (Field Bindweed)

 Convolvulus arvensis (Field Bindweed) on 6-24-19, #605-8.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and in other areas.
-I have grown over 500 different plants and and identified over 250 wildflower species (most have pages listed on the right side of the site).
+I have grown over 500 different plants and identified over 250 wildflower species (most have pages listed on the right side of the site).
 I am not an expert, botanist, or horticulturalist.
-I just like growing, photographing and writing about my experience.
+I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at thebelmontrooster@yahoo.com.
 I would enjoy hearing from you.